NSLS-II-BMM/BeamlineManual/docs/intro.rst

 .. attention::

-   In the 2024-1 cycle, BMM is no longer synching data automatically to Google Drive, although data will be manually transferred to a Google Drive for the time being.
-Soon, data will be available to users via sftp with proper integration into new data storage and authentication services in the 2024-2 cycle.
+   As of the 2024-1 cycle, BMM is no longer syncing data automatically to Google Drive.
+Data are now available to users via sftp with proper authentication.
+See :numref:`Data Access (Section %s) <data>`.

 The measured data along with the entire contents of the :numref:`measurement dossier (Section %s) <dossier>` will be synched